Lovely-Sim-Racing/lovely-dashboard/developers.md

 <img width="150" height="150" alt="Lovely Sim Racing" src="docs/images/lr-logo-small.png">
 </p>

-<h1 align="center">Lovely SimHub Dashboard</h1>
+<h1 align="center">Lovely Developers</h1>

 <p align="center">
-A multifunctional feature packed SimHub Dashboard (DDU) and a matching Stream Overlay.
+The <strong>Lovely Dashboard</strong> is an open source project, based on the very popular SimHub.<br/>As such, anyone who wants to contribute, can do so by follwoing the instructions below.
 </p>

 <br/>

-## Collaborating
-The **Lovely Dashboard** is an open source project, based on the very popular SimHub.
-As such, anyone who wants to make changes and advance it, can do so.

 ## Requirements
 SimHub exports the **Sim Dash** code in a zipped file named `{filename}.simhubdash`, which is a collection of `JSON` files and resources.
-To maintain a properly versioned codebase, I've implemented a required `pre-commit` script, that will prettify the JSON files and thus properly track changes to them.
+To maintain a properly versioned codebase, I've implemented and0 require a `pre-commit` script, that will prettify the JSON files and thus properly track changes to them.

 ### 1. Install Pre-Commit Hook
 Before you can run hooks, you need to have the pre-commit package manager installed.
 You can do so by following the instructions on the [official pre-commit website](https://pre-commit.com/#installation), or just install it using the following command: